 Our Projects and Initiatives

-Now the Service has released a framework to set the stage for achieving the goals of the Act by building upon existing conservation partnerships, priorities, and plans in the Chesapeake Bay watershed, which connects six states and the District of Columbia.
+In 2021, the Service released a framework to set the stage for achieving the goals of the Act by building upon existing conservation partnerships, priorities, and plans in the Chesapeake Bay watershed, which connects six states and the District of Columbia.

-Reflecting input from partners and stakeholders representing a diversity of agencies and organizations, “Chesapeake WILD: A network in action for wildlife conservation” lays out a vision for collaborative conservation that emphasizes diversity, equity, inclusion, and justice (DEIJ) practices and policies, and well as accessibility.
-The framework is organized around five focal areas: Fish and Wildlife Habitats, Climate Change, Community Partnership, Public Access, and Water Quality.
+Reflecting input from partners and stakeholders representing numerous agencies and organizations, including state wildlife agencies, “Chesapeake WILD: A network in action for wildlife conservation” lays out a vision for collaborative conservation organized around five focal areas.

 The Chesapeake Bay is the largest estuary in the U.S. and supports roughly 3,600 species of plants and animals, including 348 species of finfish, 173 species of shellfish, and 2,700 species of plants.
 Nearly one million waterfowl winter on and near the bay – approximately one-third of the Atlantic Coast’s migratory population.
 The birds stop to feed and rest during their annual migration along the Atlantic Flyway.